 - performing any other activities that form part of the operation of our business.

-When we refer to “our Website” or “this Website”, we mean the specific webpages of deloitte.com designated as UK in the upper-right-hand corner, and to specific webpages with a URL starting:
+When we refer to “our Website” or “this Website”, we mean the specific webpages of deloitte.com designated as United Kingdom in the upper-right-hand corner and any other website which links to this privacy statement.